Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Methods

 \subsection{Weight Normalization}

-Although the ETTFS-init method offers a reasonable starting point, the distribution of weights may shift during gradient descent and consequently violate Eq.~(\ref{eq:stable_weight}) during the training process.
-To address this, we employ weight normalization \cite{salimans2016weight,huang2017centered,qiao2019micro} to maintain consistent the distribution of weights:
+Although the ETTFS-init method offers a reasonable starting point, the distribution of weights may shift during gradient descent and consequently violate Eq.~(\ref{eq:stable_weight}) during the training process as shown in Figure \ref{fig:weight_normalization}.